 Authors should imagine their typical audience as a group of bright undergraduates, who possess only minimal, perhaps stereotyped, knowledge of the culture in question.
 While comparative in nature, the site should not hold up any single Catholic cultural identity as a consistent norm.
 It will be most enriched to the degree that it grows to be truly comparative and multi-perspectival.
+Authors should remember that readers on the web have a shorter attention span than elsewhere.
+Ideally, that means making sure that the lede, the opening of the article, identifies some interesting themes to see developed later.
+Writers are also asked to consider, where the material warrants, breaking articles into several pieces that might be linkable under any of the Practices and Values themes, so that we can organize them to more easily foster comparative thinking on any single theme.

 While the focus of the site is contemporary, history can have a helpful place in the entry — seldom at the foreground, but generally as a brief means when appropriate to explain significant phenomena that shaped contemporary Catholic life in that place.
 Historical work that explicitly does that can also be cited in footnotes, or occasionally the “read more” section of a page, though the latter is primarily for citations about contemporary Catholic life.